jumpingjoy/watchnationpro/contact.md

 For questions, suggestions, or any concerns, please leave us a message by filling out the form below.

-We'll get back to you as soon as we can.
+We will get back to you as soon as we can.

 For questions about our content, technical issues, and more, please contact us at feedback@watchnationpro.com.